Philippines' Duterte threatens those who refuse the COVID-19 vaccine with jail

 Human rights groups say authorities have summarily executed drug suspects, but Duterte maintained those who were killed violently resisted arrest.

-Sought for comment, ICC courtspokesperson Fadi El Abdallah said: "The Court is an independent judicial institution, and does not comment on political statements".
+Sought for comment, ICC spokesperson Fadi El Abdallah said: "The Court is an independent judicial institution, and does not comment on political statements".

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments